 Topic: Data management in materials and manufacturing, both from “users” and “providers” point of view, and negative results are welcome too.

-- PAPER SUBMISSION - NOW OPEN!
+- PAPER SUBMISSION

 Papers need to be submitted via OpenReview for a single-blind review process, with two reviewers per manuscript.